neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-2.md

 #### Task 2: Applying the Policy definition to a Storage account.

-In this task you are going to create a storage account by using the resource group which you have applied the Policy assignment.Then you will check the Policy assigment validation.
+In this task you are going to create a storage account by using the resource group which you have applied the Policy assignment.
+Then you will check the Policy assigment validation.

 #### Pre-requisites for this task